prashobhWJ/carnance/README.md

-# Carnance API
+# Wordjog Lead routing API

-FastAPI-based REST API framework for reading data from PostgreSQL and creating records in a CRM system.
+FastAPI-based REST API framework for reading data about leads and routing it to appropriate sales representatives in CRM systems.

 ## Twenty CRM Routing Example